seanreed1111/sql-recipes/recipes.md

 | The Mona Lisa | Michigan |
 | Les Deux Soeurs   | Nebraska |
 +-------------------+----------+
-A more complex relationship between tables is the many-to-many relationship, which occurs when a row in one table may have many matches in the other, and vice versa.
+A more complex relationship BETWEEN tables is the many-to-many relationship, which occurs when a row in one table may have many matches in the other, and vice versa.
 To illustrate such a relationship, this is the point at which database books typically devolve into the “parts and suppliers” problem.
 (A given part may be available through several suppliers; how can you produce a list showing which parts are available FROM which suppliers?)
-However, having seen that example far too many times, I prefer to use a different illustration.
+However, HAVING seen that example far too many times, I prefer to use a different illustration.
 So, even though conceptually it’s really the same idea, let’s use the following scenario: you and a bunch of your friends are avid enthusiasts of euchre, a four-handed card game played with two teams of partners.
 Each year, you all get together, pair off, and run a friendly tournament.
 Naturally, to avoid controversy about how different players might remember the results of each tournament, you record the pairings and outcomes in a database.
 One way to store the results is with a table that is set up as follows, WHERE for each tournament year, you record the team names, win-loss records, players, and player cities of residence:
 SELECT * FROM euchre ORDER BY year, wins DESC, player;
 +----------+------+------+--------+----------+-------------+
 | team  | year | wins | losses | player | player_city |